 Denton Village Surgery

-Social Prescribing Link Workers (SPLWs) or ‘Social Prescribers’ give people time and focus on what matters to the person as identified in their care and support plan.
+Social Prescribing Link Workers (SPLWs) or ‘Social Prescribers’ work across our Primary Care Network (PCN) member practices, giving people time and focus on what matters to the person as identified in their care and support plan.
 They connect people to community groups and agencies for practical and emotional support and offer a holistic approach to health and wellbeing, hence the name ‘social prescribing’.

 Social prescribing enables patients referred by general practice, pharmacies, multi-disciplinary teams, hospital discharge teams, allied health professionals, fire service, police, job centres, social care services, housing associations and voluntary, community and social enterprise (VCSE) organisations get the right care for them.